Future of the Royal Air Force: F-35 Lightning II

-As of the end of 2022, Defence Secretary Ben Wallace reported that the RAF and Royal Navy also faced a considerable challenge in providing even the existing modest F-35B fleet with qualified pilots.
-As of late 2022 there were only 30 qualified British pilots (plus three exchange pilots from the United States and Australia) for the F-35.
+At the end of 2022, Defence Secretary Ben Wallace reported that the RAF and Royal Navy also faced a considerable challenge in providing even the existing modest F-35B fleet with qualified pilots.
+In late 2022 there were only 30 qualified British pilots for the F-35, plus three exchange pilots from the United States and Australia.
 The average wait time for RAF trainee Typhoon and F-35 pilots, after completing the Military Flying Training System, was approximately 11 and 12 months respectively.
 A further gap of 68 weeks existed between completing Basic Flying Training and beginning Advanced Fast Jet Training.

 In February 2023, the Chief of the Air Staff, Air Chief Marshal Sir Mike Wigston, stated that the number of F-35 pilots had grown to 34 UK pilots with a further 7 to complete training by August 2023.
-However, in 2025 the National Audit Office reported that a consistent shortage of pilots remained, along with other shortages including of F-35 engineers.
+In 2025 the National Audit Office reported that a consistent shortage of pilots remained, along with other shortages including of F-35 engineers.
+Pilot-to-aircraft ratios were reported at about 1:1, which were argued by some to be "far below the 1.3 to 1.5 considered healthy in most air forces".

 At the 2025 NATO Summit at The Hague, Prime Minister Keir Starmer announced that the RAF will acquire twelve nuclear capable F-35A fighter jets.
 According to the MoD, the F-35As will be based at RAF Marham and used in a training role on a "day-to-day basis", due to their increased flight time and decreased maintenance requirements.
-However, the aircraft will be available to deploy in a tactical nuclear strike role to bolster NATO deterrence and to complement the capabilities of the Royal Navy's ballistic missile submarines.
-It is planned that the U.K's pending Tranche 2 order for F-35 aircraft will comprise 15 F-35Bs and 12 F-35As.
-The F-35As are planned for delivery by 2030.
+The aircraft will be available to deploy in a tactical nuclear strike role to bolster NATO deterrence and to complement the capabilities of the Royal Navy's ballistic missile submarines.
+It is planned that the UK's pending Tranche 2 order for F-35 aircraft will comprise 15 F-35Bs and 12 F-35As.
+The F-35As were planned for delivery by 2030, but the 2026 defence investment plan modified this to the "early 2030s".

 In October 2025, the Public Accounts Committee stated that the MOD did not know how much it would cost to operate the F-35As with plans "at an early stage".
 In 2025 the MOD had more than tripled its previous overall F-35 whole-life cost estimate to the new out of service date of 2069 to £57 billion, excluding non-equipment costs such as personnel, fuel and infrastructure, following a National Audit Office audit.

-While officially the U.K. was still committed to acquiring 138 F-35s (now composed of both A and B variants), these will only be acquired over a thirty-year period with 74 (both As and Bs) planned to be in service by 2033.
+While officially the U.K. was still committed to acquiring 138 F-35s, now composed of both A and B variants, these will be acquired over a thirty-year period with 74 (both As and Bs) planned to be in service by 2033.
+The 2026 Defence Investment Plan did not confirm the order or specific timing for 15 additional F-35B aircraft, though it noted that 12 F-35A aircraft would likely be ordered for delivery in the early 2030s.